Go on to Part Five

 people recall dates Giant played in England in the period between late spring

-Portsmouth, but no proof of English concerts in this time period has yet been
+no proof of English concerts in this time period has

 July 20 A